justinwoo/easy-purescript-nix/README.md

 ## Warning

+Thanks to Pekka (@kaitanie), we have things working on NixOS.
+So report issues if things are broken!

-I (Justin) do not use NixOS, so these builds may require extra patching for consumption from NixOS.
+*I (Justin) do not use NixOS, so these builds may require extra patching for consumption from NixOS.*

 ## Potential questions